hyperledger-gerrit-archive/fabric-sdk-java/README.md

  * _src/test/fixture/sdkintegration/e2e-2Orgs/crypto-config_ (as-is.
 Used by `configtxgen` and `docker-compose` to map the MSP directories)
  * _src/test/fixture/sdkintegration/docker-compose.yaml_

-### Certificates and other cryptography artifacts

-Fabric requires that each organization have private keys and certificates for use in signing and verifying messages going to and from clients, peers and orderers.
-Each organization groups these artifacts in an **MSP** (Membership Service Provider) with a unique _MSPID_ .

-Furthermore, each organization is assumed to generate these artifacts independently.
-The *fabric-ca* project is an example of such a certificate generation service.
-Fabric also provides the `cryptogen` tool to automatically generate all cryptographic artifacts needed for the end to end test.

-The end to end test case artifacts are stored under in directory _src/test/fixture/sdkintegration/e2e-2Org/crypto-config_ .
+The end to end test case artifacts are stored under in directory _src/test/fixture/sdkintegration/e2e-2Org/channel_ .

 ### TLS connection to Orderer and Peers